Arinpatel18/LucidFlux/README.md

 Our unified framework consists of **four critical components in the training workflow**:

-**🔤 Scaling Up Real-world High-Quality Data for Universal Image Restoration**

-**🎨 Two Parallel Light-weight Condition Module Branches for Low-Quality Image Conditioning**
+**🎨 Dual-Branch Conditioner for Low-Quality Image Conditioning**

 **🎯 Timestep and Layer-Adaptive Condition Injection**

 **🔄 Semantic Priors from Siglip for Caption-Free Semantic Alignment**

+**🔤 Scaling Up Real-world High-Quality Data for Universal Image Restoration**

 ## 🚀 Quick Start